DataDog/documentation/content/en/agent/remote_config/_index.md

 Starting with Agent version 7.47.0, `remote_configuration.enabled` is set to `true` by default in the Agent.
 This setting causes the Agent to request configuration updates from the Datadog site.

-To receive configurations from Datadog, you need to take the following steps:
+To receive configurations from Datadog, you also need to take the following steps:
 - Enable Remote Configuration at the organization level.
 - Enable Remote Configuration capability on your API Key from the Datadog UI.
 - Allow outbound HTTPS access to Remote Configuration [endpoints][17] from your environment.